 Scintillation light collection simulation for nEDM experiment

-The dominance of matter in the Universe is one of the biggest mysteries in particle physics.
+Dominance of matter in the Universe is one of the biggest mysteries in particle physics.
 It implies that a new physical process exists that do not obey time reversal symmetry.
 Measuring the neutron electric dipole moment (nEDM) is one of most sensitive ways of searching for new sources of time violation.
-The nEDM experiment at Oak Ridge National Lab is an ambitious project that aims to improve the previous experimental limit by two orders of magnitude.
+The nEDM experiment is an ambitious project that aims to improve the previous experimental limit by two orders of magnitude.
 The experiment uses scintillation light from superfluid helium to detect the neutron interactions.
-At UIUC, we are developing simulation software that can optimize the signal detection for the experiment.
-The Young Scholar will learn state-of-art particle physics simulation software and use it to study light collection efficiency of different prototype geometries.
+We are developing simulation software that can optimize the signal detection for the experiment.
+The Young Scholar will learn particle physics simulation software and use it to study light collection efficiency of different prototype geometries.

 phYSics Young Scholars :: Project # 4